JohnGiorgi/CSC412-2506-course-notes/docs/lectures/week_9.md

 A useful distinction to make at this point is between stationary and non-stationary distributions that generate our data

 - **Stationary distribution**: the distribution generating the data does not change through time
-- **Non-stationary distribution**: the distribution generating the data if a function of time
+- **Non-stationary distribution**: the distribution generating the data is a function of time

 We are only going to consider the case of a stationary distribution (because it greatly simplifies the math).
 In this case, we use the same distribution at every timestep, sometimes called a [homogenous Markov chain](https://en.wikipedia.org/wiki/Markov_chain#Variations).
 Therefore,